Peter Rose

 Proud to be an American!

 Hi, I'm Peter Rose.
-I'm a senior software engineer, analyst, and designer.
-If you're interested, here are two versions of my technical resume: sysnopsis, and detailed.
+Before retiring in January of 2016 I had multiple busy and successful careers as a real estate investor, martial arts instructor, and as a senior software engineer, analyst, and designer.
+If you're interested, here are two versions of my technical resume: synopsis, and detailed.
 I also enjoy writing about Object Oriented software engineering principals.
-My interests include: sailing, reading, programming, business, writing, cooking, backgammon, history, philosophy, psychology, meditation, and science.
+My interests span a diverse and exciting range: martial arts, software applications design and development, sailing, reading, business, writing, currency trading, real estate, cooking, backgammon, history, philosophy, wine, psychology, meditation, and science.
+This link will take you to the short version of my bio.

 I received my B.S. in Physics from Eastern Illinois University Eastern Illinois University in Charleston, Illinois in 1972, and have been living on the East Coast ever since.
 I love it out here.
 I was fortunate to have lived on the water off Pomeroy Cove on the Piscataqua River in Dover, NH for many years.
 Though New England Nor'easters are an awesome event, it seems that the worse the weather gets the better I like it.